yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 {{RFC8252}} Security Considerations advises against using *embedded user agents*.
 The main concern is preventing theft through keystroke recording of end-user's credentials such as usernames and passwords.

 This risk does not apply to this draft as *Client App* acts as User Agent only for the purpose of flow redirection, and does not interact with end-user's credentials in any way.

+The mechanism for providing routing instructions MUST NOT be used to request end-user to provide any authentication credentials.

 ## Validation of native_callback_uri